‘In Arcadia’; ‘That was our place’

 - Terrain: easy going

-- Starting point: Trumpington Park & Ride, 43 Hauxton Rd, CB2 9FT (take bus into city centre first, then return here on foot from Byron’s Pool via Consort Avenue
+- Starting point: Trumpington Park & Ride, 43 Hauxton Rd, CB2 9FT (take the bus into the city centre first, then return here on foot from Byron’s Pool via Consort Avenue)

 - Time: 1 hr 45 mins